bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Metafields

-This returns only product metafields.
-Use [Get variant metafields](/...) to retrieve variant metafields.
+You can query the metafields for products.
+Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

-Only product metafields that have storefront permissions are returned. i.e. permissions set to `write_and_sf_access` or `read_and_sf_access`.
+The example query shows how to query product metafields for the specified product.
+The query returns only product metafields.
+See [Get variant metafields](/...) to retrieve variant metafields.

 <!--
 type: tab